The candle on the nightstand flickered enchantingly, as if dancing to the soft melody traveling around the room.

 “Darsus?”
 The man’s brows lifted in curiosity.
 “That so?”

 “Hmm…” The man scanned him carefully then stopped at his sword.
 “I take it you know how to use that?”

 “Mind if I take a look?”
 Captain Ardan questioned.

-As he drew the xeberite sword out of its sheathe, the others looked on in awe as the blade began glowing with a green tint upon being exposed to light.
+As he drew the xeberite, the others looked on in awe as the blade began glowing with a green tint upon being exposed to light.
 Kaidus offered the handle to the man.